AOEpeople/aoe_technology_radar/radar/2017-03-01/spock_geb.md

 ---

 [spockframework.org](http://www.spockframework.org) - Spock is a testing and specification framework for Java and Groovy applications.
 What makes it stand out from the crowd is its beautiful and highly expressive specification language.
-Thanks to its JUnit runner, Spock is compatible with most IDEs, build tools and continuous integration servers.
+Thanks to its JUnit runner, Spock is compatible with most IDEs, build ui-and-devices and continuous integration servers.
 Spock is inspired from JUnit, jMock, RSpec, Groovy, Scala, Vulcans, and other fascinating life forms.

 [gebish.org](http://www.gebish.org) - Geb is a browser automation solution.
 It brings together the power of WebDriver, the elegance of jQuery content selection, the robustness of Page Object modelling and the expressiveness of the Groovy language.
 It can be used for scripting, scraping and general automation or equally as a functional/web/acceptance testing solution via integration with testing frameworks such as Spock, JUnit & TestNG.